 Coure

-Coure is the place where Albert Ventura shows his culinary mastery without the need for Michelin stars.
-One of the great (and first) gastrotabernas of the city, with a creative and elegant cuisine..
-Its croquettes are large and imposing with exquisite fillings that stand out for their quality.
+Coure is where Albert Ventura showcases his culinary mastery without the need for Michelin stars.
+One of the city’s great (and first) gastrotaverns, with creative and elegant cuisine.
+Its croquettes are large and impressive, with exquisite fillings that stand out for their quality.

 📍 Passatge Marimon, 20, 08021 Barcelona